bryceweiner/petrodollar/doc/build-msw.md

 	mingw32-make

-5. Compiling the AmKoin-Qt client
+5. Compiling the PetroDollar-Qt client
 --------------
-5.1 In Notepad ++, open the file C:\amkoin\amkoin-qt.pro
+5.1 In Notepad ++, open the file C:\petrodollar\petrodollar-qt.pro

 a) Go to line 119